 🌟 Don't forget to STAR this repository on GitHub! 🌟

-To create a clean repository, make a new folder, name it accordingly.
+To create a clean repository, make a new folder, name it Your App Name.
 Copy Assets, Packages, and User Settings folders into it.

 If the Project Validation window appears, select Fix All.
 Afterward, open the Console and clear any red error messages that are safe to resolve.